Skip to content

 Description

-The two-day, fully online Ichthyology course provides a comprehensive overview of fish phylogeny, ecology, and physiology.
+The two-day, fully online Ichthyology course provides a comprehensive overview of marine and freshwater fish phylogeny, ecology, and physiology.
 Participants will develop the foundation for studying and managing fisheries and evaluating biological requirements for fish habitat restoration projects.

-Taught by one of Canada’s foremost Ecologists and researchers, this ‘hands on’ training program includes group exercises, presentation, lecture, and case study reviews. studies
+Taught by one of Canada’s foremost Ecologists and researchers, this ‘hands on’ online ecology course training includes presentation, lecture, and case study reviews.

 Upon successful completion, participants will be able to: